 Step Action 1 Connect the HV cable to the defective phase.
 2 If it is a chargeable cable, perform a brief DC voltage test to determine the fault ignition voltage.
 3 When in the submenu PRE activate the menu item ARM.
 4 Select the defective phase in the phase selection menu and close the menu using 5 Set the voltage range to a few kV above the identified fault ignition voltage, to preset a low voltage level and to thus ensure a high surge energy.
 For non-chargeable cable faults, you should increase up to the fault ignition voltage in multiple iterations.
-6 Use the Teleflex menu (see page 71) to make suitable settings for the propagation velocity, pulse width, pulse amplitude and the filter.
-7 Start recording the reference trace using the menu item ().
-8 Enable the high voltage using the "HV ON" button.
+6 Use the Teleflex menu (see page 75) to make suitable settings for the propagation velocity, pulse width, pulse amplitude and filter.
+Use the menu item to select whether the fault breakdown should be forced by charging the cable or by triggering a surge discharge (see page 97).
+7 Start recording the reference trace using the menu item Ů. 8 Enable the high voltage using the "HV ON" button.
 Result: Following a brief calibration procedure the reference trace is shown on the display.
 9 Check whether the recorded curve and, in particular, the marked end of the cable match the expected result.
-If necessary, use the available functions (see page 71) to improve the accuracy and the display of the reference trace then repeat the recording using the menu item .
-10 Prepare the system for fault trace recording using the menu item $\frac{\text{REF}}{\text{FAU}}$.
+If necessary, use the available functions (see page 75) to improve the accuracy and the display of the reference trace then repeat the recording using the menu item .
+10 Prepare the system for fault trace recording using the menu item REF FAU.
 11 Taking the required fault ignition voltage into consideration, set the surge voltage and then trigger the surge discharge using the menu item /\

-Step Action Otep Result: If a voltage flash-over occurs at the fault position, a red (fault) curve is shown on the display.
+Step Action Result: If a voltage flash-over occurs at the fault position, a red (fault) curve is shown on the display.
 If triggering failed to occur, and therefore a fault trace could not be made, it may then be necessary to adjust the trigger threshold or the surge voltage before triggering a further surge.
 12 Turn the rotary encoder to select one of the 15 recorded curves and confirm your selection by pressing it briefly.
 The selected curve can be changed using the menu item $\sqrt[\Lambda]{\epsilon}$ up until the next measurement is started or the operating mode is changed.
 Result: The red marking is automatically positioned at the location identified as the fault position (at which the two curves diverge).
-1.056 km 13 If necessary, use the available functions (see page 71) to optimise the curve display (filter, amplification) and re-adjust the marked fault position.
+13 If necessary, use the available functions (see page 75) to optimise the curve display (filter, amplification) and re-adjust the marked fault position.
 Then read off the fault distance.
 14 Switch off the high voltage using the menu item HV OFF.